airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 `unsigned`:
 `unsigned` is a modifier used for any of the above types which keeps them from being used as signed quantities.
-The difference between signed and unsigned numbers will be discussed in [Counting Like a Computer](#counting-like-a-computer).
+The difference between signed and unsigned numbers will be discussed in [Chapter 10.
+Counting Like a Computer](#chapter-10-counting-like-a-computer).

 `*`:
 An asterisk (`*`) is used to denote that the data isn't an actual value,